-Before Minecraft, Tetris or even Pac-Man existed, people played text-based games on their computers, entering simple commands to explore fictional worlds and solve complicated puzzles.
-The earliest text-based interactive computer game, first released in 1975, was inspired by a national park.
+Before Minecraft, Tetris or even Pac-Man existed, people played text-based computer games.
+The earliest such game, released in 1975, was inspired by a national park.

 In 1975, “computers” and “games” were largely separate concepts — the giant, room-sized mainframe processors that represented the cutting-edge technology of the time were not generally used for fun.